 Light bulb moment whilst it wasn’t easy to achieve working with teachers and the parents/carers together it was very exciting for the outcomes it achieved.
 There is a report from the Deputy Head here.

-The future is education, whilst we have attempted to find and run further Whole School Culture Change programmes the commitment from the school to have access to the teachers and parents prior to training hasn’t been forthcoming, mainly because of the time required.
-We haven’t given up, details of the programme are here.
+The future is education, whilst we have attempted to find and run further Whole School Culture Change programmes, the commitment from the school to have access to the teachers and parents prior to training hasn’t been forthcoming, we haven’t given up, details of the programme are here.

 If you would like to know the back story see why I’m the luckiest Dad in the World.